puppetlabs/puppetlabs-helm/README.md

 ##### `host`

-Address of Tiller.
+Address of tiller.
 Overrides $HELM_HOST

 Default: `undef`

 ##### `kube_context`

-Name of the kubeconfig context to use
+Name of the kubeconfig context to use.

 Default: `undef`

 ##### `name_template`

-Template used to name the release
+Template used to name the release.

 Default: `undef`

 ##### `no_hooks`

-Prevent hooks from running during install
+Specifies whether to prevent hooks running during installation.

+Values `'true','false'`

 Default: `false`

 ##### `path`

-Values for PATH environment variable
+Value for the PATH environment variable.

 Default: `undef`

 ##### `purge`

-Remove the release from the store and make its name free for later use
+Specifies whether to remove the release from the store and make its name free for later use.

+Values `'true','false'`

 Default: `true`

 ##### `release_name`

 Release name.
-This value is required
+This value is required.

 Default: `undef`

 ##### `replace`

-Reuse the given name
+Reuse the given name.

 Default: `false`

 ##### `repo`

-Chart reposistory URL for the requested chart
+Repository URL for the requested chart.

 Default: `undef`

 ##### `set`

-Set array of values for the `helm create` command
+Set array of values for the `helm create` command.

 Default: `[]`

 ##### `timeout`

-time in seconds to wait for any individual Kubernetes operation
+The time in seconds to wait for any individual Kubernetes operation.

 Default: `undef`

 ##### `tiller_namespace`

-Namespace of Tiller
+Namespace of tiller.

 Default: `kube-system`

 ##### `tls`

-Enable TLS
+Specifies whether to enable TLS.

+Values `'true','false'`

 Default: `false`